FreddeLaszlo/mixedmessages/README.md

 A random sentence generator.
 The generator may not make perfect sense, but then it was meant to be silly!

 ## How to launch
+Click [here](https://freddelaszlo.github.io/mixedmessages/) to open in your browser.

-Download the three files to the same folder on ytour system or web server.
-Open index.html in a browser or click [here](https://freddelaszlo.github.io/mixedmessages/).
+Alternatively you download the three source files into the same folder and open index.html.

 ## How to test the JavaScript
 Either: